-Oxacrete is a mineral-based chemical and non-toxic additive made by Oxara, a Swiss based start-up, which can be mixed with excavation waste and/or sludge to product cement-free concrete.
+Oxacrete is a mineral-based chemical and non-toxic additive made by Oxara, a Swiss-based start-up, which can be mixed with excavation waste and/or sludge to produce cement-free concrete.
 Oxacrete can improve the workability of the earth mixture for processing and casting, which can be 1-3 days.
-As of October 2019, Oxara AG incorporated and looking for business developers, industry partners and customers.
-The proof of concepts was implemented in Rwanda and Portugal and industrial demonstration was adopted by a Swiss recycling company, Kibag.
+As of October 2019, Oxara AG incorporated and looking for business developers, industry partners, and customers.
+The proof of concepts was implemented in Rwanda and Portugal and an industrial demonstration was adopted by a Swiss recycling company, Kibag.

 Any person, community, or organization that needs to construct a structure using cement-free concrete

 Oxacrete is mixed with excavation materials and/or sludge in conventional concrete infrastructure to produce cement-free concrete, which has been found to reduce carbon dioxide emission by 90% compared to conventional concrete.

 Oxara is for business developers, industry partners and customers.